HumanSignal/label-studio/docs/source/guide/stats.md

 ## Task agreement

-Task agreement shows the consensus between multiple annotators when labeling the same task.
+Task agreement, also known as "labeling consensus" or "annotation consensus," shows the consensus between multiple annotators when labeling the same task.
 There are several types of task agreement in Label Studio Enterprise:
 - a per-task agreement score, visible on the Data Manager page for a project.
 This displays how well the annotations on a particular task match across annotators.
 - an inter-annotator agreement matrix, visible on the Members page for a project.
 This displays how well the annotations from specific annotators agree with each other in general, or for specific tasks.